-In addition, measurements of the $H$ boson cross sections within the simplified template cross section (STXS) framework [31-33] are also presented.
-The main goals of the STXS framework are to increase the reinterpretability of the precision $H$ boson measurements and to minimize the theory dependence.
-This is achieved by defining exclusive kinematic regions in the $H$ boson production phase space.
+In addition, measurements of the H boson cross sections within the simplified template cross section (STXS) framework [31-33] are also presented.
+The main goals of the STXS framework are to increase the reinterpretability of the precision H boson measurements and to minimize the theory dependence.
+This is achieved by defining exclusive kinematic regions in the H boson production phase space.
+The results presented within the STXS framework nonetheless depend on the SM simulation used to model the experimental acceptance of the signal processes, which could be modified in beyond the SM (BSM) scenarios.
 These kinematic regions, referred to as bins, are defined in different stages corresponding to increasing degrees of granularity.
-This paper presents results in the STXS stage 0 where the bins correspond closely to the different $H$ boson production mechanisms.
+This paper presents e-mail: cms-publication-committee-chair@cern.ch results in the STXS stage 0 where the bins correspond closely to the different H boson production mechanisms.
 Previous measurements of cross sections in stage 0 production bins in the $H \rightarrow 4\ell$ decay channel were already presented by the CMS Collaboration [18].
-In the STXS framework, additional stages are defined by further splitting of the bins enhancing the sensitivity to possible signature of physics beyond the SM at high transverse momentum of the $H$ boson.
+In the STXS framework, additional stages are defined by further splitting of the bins enhancing the sensitivity to possible signature of BSM physics at high transverse momentum of the H boson.
 Measurements of stage 0, stage 1, and stage 1.1 cross sections in the $H \rightarrow 4\ell$ decay channel were recently published by the ATLAS Collaboration [27].
 The most recent refinement of STXS binning is referred to as STXS stage 1.2.
 This paper presents a first set of the cross section measurements in the STXS stage 1.2 bins in the $H \rightarrow 4\ell$ decay channel.

 The paper is organized as follows.
-A brief introduction of the CMS detector is given in Section 2.
-The data, as well as the simulated signal and background samples, are described in Section 3.
-The event reconstruction and selection, the kinematic discriminants, and the categorization of the $H$ boson candidate events are described in Sections 4, 5, and 6, respectively.
-The background estimation is detailed in Section 7 while the signal modeling is described in Section 8.
-The experimental and theoretical systematic uncertainties are described in Section 9 and the results are presented in Section 10.
-Concluding remarks are given in Section 11.
+A brief introduction of the CMS detector is given in Sect.
+2. The data, as well as the simulated signal and background samples, are described in Sect.
+3. The event reconstruction and selection, the kinematic discriminants, and the categorization of the H boson candidate events are described in Sects.
+4, 5, and 6, respectively.
+The background estimation is detailed in Sect.
+7 while the signal modeling is described in Sect.
+8. The experimental and theoretical systematic uncertainties are described in Sect.
+9 and the results are presented in Sect.
+10. Concluding remarks are given in Sect.
+11.